 Live performance royalties, Rebecca adds, is something that all artists should be aware of from the very start of their careers: ‘Most [artists] don’t understand that there is income beyond the simple fee for the show, and it’s essential that all music is registered correctly.'

-She’s right: it’s not just ticket sales and merch that can produce revenue from playing live, as royalties can be generated from every registered live performance across the world.
+She’s right: it’s not just ticket sales and merch that can produce revenue from playing live, as royalties can be generated from reporting live shows across the world.
 In order to reap the rewards of these live royalty payments, artists need to ensure that they register all the music they perform live and report their performances by submitting their setlists once they’re off stage.

 'Knowledge is wealth, and having a profound understanding of how to run your business is only going to pay dividends later on,’ Josh adds.
 He also points to the various grants and funding that is available to gigging artists from organisations like PRS Foundation, who support music creators and help make touring more financially viable for emerging talent.